1973 New York state election

 The 1973 New York state election was held on November 6, 1973, to elect the Chief Judge of the New York Court of Appeals.
-Besides, a $3,500,000,000 transit-bond issue was proposed by Governor Nelson A. Rockefeller, and rejected by the voters with 1,593,531 votes For and 2,210,907 votes Against it.
+Additionally, a $3,500,000,000 transit-bond issue was proposed by Governor Nelson A. Rockefeller, and rejected by the voters with 1,593,531 votes for it and 2,210,907 votes against it.

 Background

 Chief Judge Stanley H. Fuld would reach the constitutional age limit of 70 years at the end of the year.

 For the first time since the election of Frank H. Hiscock over Almet F. Jenks in 1916, the election for Chief judge was contested.
 For almost 60 years, all Chief Judges had been cross-endorsed by the two major parties.

 Nominations

 Democratic primary

 The Democratic State Committee met on March 12.
 No candidate received a majority, and the three contenders who polled more than 25% of the vote, U.S. District Court for the Eastern District of New York Judge Jack B. Weinstein, Appellate Justice Francis T. Murphy and Supreme Court Justice Irwin R. Brownstein, were designated to run in a primary election for Chief Judge.
 Trial lawyer Lawrence D. Fuchsberg filed a petition to challenge the designees.
 The primary was held on June 5.
 The result was so narrow that the winner was known only after the release of the official result on June 21, Fuchsberg winning by a plurality of 755 votes.